zenarvus/mandos/README.md

 - You can use JavaScript in your Markdown files.
 It's supported.
 - All non-Markdown file links in a public node are also made public.
 - The server ignores the hidden files and folders (the ones with a dot at the start)
 - You can place template codes inside `.xml` and `.json` files that are outside of the `static` folder.
-However,

 Here is an example node-list.json file to create a node list in json format.
 It allows you to create [cool graphs](http://zenarvus.com/graph.md) like the ones in Obsidian.
 ```